By: Chris ⎜ Last updated

 Vinmonopolet - wine and liquor

-The selection is enormous.
-Close to 35,000 products from around 100 countries, procured through blind-tasting tenders where panels of professionals score wines on quality alone, without seeing labels or brands.
-A small Sardinian producer competes on equal footing with a multinational wine conglomerate.
-Staff are trained to give impartial advice with no commercial incentive to push one bottle over another.
-The app is worth downloading: check stock at specific stores, scan barcodes for product information, and order anything in the full catalogue for pickup at your nearest branch.
-Obviously not all stores carry all items, but everything can be ordered online and delivered to your nearest Vinmonopol.
+The app is worth downloading to check stock at specific stores, scan barcodes for product information, and order anything in the full catalogue for pickup at the nearest branch.
+Obviously not all stores carry all items, but everything can be ordered online and delivered to your nearest Vinmonopolet store.

 Most products are sold at room temperature, so plan accordingly if you're buying white wine or beer for the evening.
 And faulty wine can be returned within five years of purchase, no questions asked.